DeBrusk, Bruins rally in 3rd to beat Hurricanes 4-3

+TORONTO (AP) — Jake DeBrusk, Brad Marchand and the Boston Bruins quickly went from trailing by two goals to overwhelming the Carolina Hurricanes with a dominating third period.

-TORONTO (AP) — Jake DeBrusk scored twice in Boston’s dominating third period to help the Bruins rally and beat the Carolina Hurricanes 4-3 on Monday to take a 3-1 lead in their first-round playoff series.
+DeBrusk scored twice while the Bruins scored four straight goals to rally and beat the Hurricanes 4-3 on Monday to take a 3-1 lead in their first-round playoff series.

-Brad Marchand and Connor Clifton also scored in the third, helping Boston erase a 2-0 deficit entering the period.
+Marchand and Connor Clifton also scored in the third, helping Boston erase a 2-0 deficit entering the period.
 It was a stunning turnaround – complete with the Bruins taking a 16-2 edge in shots on goal in those final 20 minutes – that now has Boston within a win of advancing in a series that looked headed for a 2-2 tie.

+“We always say it’s a process and we continue to build every shift,” Marchand said.
+“That’s what we did.
+We just continued to impose our will and play our game.
+And when we play like that, we’re a tough team to play.”

 Game 5 is Wednesday, with the Bruins having the chance to eliminate the Hurricanes from the Stanley Cup playoffs again after sweeping Carolina in last year’s Eastern Conference finals.